 These tips can give you confidence you’re using your credit card effectively.

-To use your credit card without having to pay interest, pay off your balance in full every month.
+To use your credit card without having to pay interest on purchases, pay off your balance in full every month.
+This can also help you avoid building up debt.
 If you can't do this, it still makes sense to pay more than the minimum in order to reduce the amount of interest you'll pay.
-If it helps, you can stagger your repayments through the month so that you chip away at the debt.
+If it helps, you can stagger your repayments through the month so you chip away at the debt.

 Using a credit card for purchases of over £100 (and under £30,000) can offer you protection under Section 75 of the Consumer Credit Act if something goes wrong with the purchase.
-For example, if a company goes bust before delivering your goods you should get a refund.
+For example, you may be able to get a refund if a company goes bust before delivering your goods.

-Many credit cards offer rewards such as cashback, air miles or points that can be redeemed in stores.
-There are lots of different offers available, so you can shop around and check credit card details to find the offer that fits in with your lifestyle and your goals.
+Many credit cards offer rewards such as cashback, air miles or points that can be redeemed in stores or online.
+There are lots of different offers available, so you can shop around and check credit card details to find the offer that appeals to you.

 Balance transfer credit cards can be a good solution if you're looking for breathing space to pay off your credit card bills.
-To get the best deal for you, make sure you understand the balance transfer fee you will pay and the length of the interest-free period.
+To get the best deal for you, make sure you understand the balance transfer fee you'll pay and the length of the interest-free period.